Claude Rains: Early life

-Because his father was an actor, the young Rains would spend time in theatres and was surrounded by actors and stagehands.
+Because his father was an actor, the young Rains spent time in theatres and was surrounded by actors and stagehands.
 There he observed actors as well as the day-to-day running of a theatre.
 Rains made his stage debut at age 10 in the play Sweet Nell of Old Drury at the Haymarket Theatre, so that he could run around onstage as part of the production.
-He slowly worked his way up in the theatre, becoming a call boy (telling actors when they were due on stage) at His Majesty's Theatre and later a prompter, stage manager, understudy, and then moving on from smaller parts with good reviews to larger, better parts.
+He slowly worked his way up in the theatre, becoming a call boy (telling actors when they were due onstage) at His Majesty's Theatre and later a prompter, stage manager, understudy, and then moving on from smaller parts with good reviews to larger, better parts.